jphall663/awesome-machine-learning-interpretability/README.md

 If you want to contribute to this list (*and please do!*) read over the [contribution guidelines](contributing.md), send a pull request, or contact me [@jpatrickhall](https://twitter.com/jpatrickhall).

-**An incomplete, imperfect blueprint for a more human-friendly machine learning.** The resources in this repository can be used to do many of these things today.
+**An incomplete, imperfect blueprint for a more human-centered, lower-risk machine learning.** The resources in this repository can be used to do many of these things today.
 ![alt-text](https://github.com/h2oai/mli-resources/blob/master/blueprint.png)
 </br>Image credit: H2O.ai Machine Learning Interpretability team, https://github.com/h2oai/mli-resources.